 3.6.5 Every business must have appropriate policies and procedures for assessing and managing MLTF risks.
 To focus resources on the areas of greatest risk, a risk-based approach must be adopted.
 It is the ultimate responsibility of the board member or member of senior management responsible for compliance to identify the risks and then develop risk-based procedures for taking on new clients.
 A risk assessment should be conducted at least annually, but with new and changing risks considered as and when they are identified.
-Information from the business' AML supervisory authority should be considered.
-Further information on the risk-based approach, types and categories of risk can be found in Chapter four of this quidance.
+Information from the business's AML supervisory authority must be considered.
+Further information on the risk-based approach, types and categories of risk can be found in Chapter Four of this guidance.